Suet

-Suet has a melting point of between 45 °C and 50 °C (113 °F and 122 °F) and congelation between 37 °C and 40 °C (98.6 °F and 104 °F).
-Its high smoke point makes it ideal for deep frying and pastry production.
+Suet has a melting point of between 45 and 50 C and solidification (or congelation) between 37 and 40 C. Its high smoke point makes it ideal for deep frying and pastry production.

-The primary use of suet is to make tallow, although it is also used as an ingredient in cooking, especially in traditional baked puddings, such as British Christmas pudding.
-Suet is made into tallow in a process called rendering, which involves melting fats and extended simmering, followed by straining, then cooling.
-The entire process is then usually repeated to refine the product.
+The primary use of suet is in tallow, although it is also used as an ingredient in cooking, especially in traditional baked puddings, such as British Christmas pudding.
+Suet is rendered into tallow by melting and extended simmering, followed by straining, then cooling.
+The process may be repeated to refine the product.

 Etymology

 The word suet /'s(j)u:ɪt/ is derived from Anglo-Norman siuet, suet, from Old French sieu, seu, from Latin sēbum ('tallow', 'grease', 'hard animal fat').
 Sebum is from the Proto-Indo-European root *seyb- ('pour out, trickle'), so it shares a root with sap and soap.